 Watershed Educational Activity Sheets & MJRT Beverage Coasters are available!

-The Roundtable has James River Watershed Educational Activity Sheets available at no charge.
+The Roundtable has a limited number of James River Watershed Educational Activity Sheets available at no charge.
 The activity sheets educate children and adults about watersheds and pollution prevention.
 They display a watershed illustration that can be colored by kids and a variety of puzzles and activities.
 We have distributed tens of thousands of sheets to organizations throughout the James River watershed.
 One of the main goals of this project is to reach a diverse audience.
 If you are interested in distributing the sheets in your community please consider a variety of venues!
-In order to obtain activity sheets please contact email@example.com.
+In order to obtain activity sheets please contact firstname.lastname@example.org.
 To view the activity sheet, please click here.

 The same Chesapeake Bay Restoration Fund Grant used to design our activity sheets also supported to the reprinting of our popular beverage coasters.
 The beverage coasters contain 5 ways to help the James River.
 To view the beverage coaster and its contents, please click here.

 More information about the James River Watershed Educational Activity Sheets and Beverage Coasters can be found on our featured projects page.